If you notice content missing from your paper, check these reasons to troubleshoot why:

 1. Does the post fall within the relevant timeframe?

-For a paper publishing automatically, Paper.li searches the previous xx hours (24 if daily, every 12 hours for twice daily or 7 days for weekly) for unique links (URLS) shared by you, according to the sources and key word searches you have chosen.
+For a paper publishing automatically, Paper.li searches the previous xx hours (24 if daily, every 12 hours for twice daily or 7 days for weekly) for unique links (URLS) shared by you and according to the other sources and key word searches you have chosen.

 Note also that if you the time of the tweet or post was too close to the publish time, the tweet or post is occasionally skipped over.
 If you believe that there is more recent content that the platform has missed, clicking (found in your Paper Settings Dashboard) will re-fetch the most recent content according to your sources.

-We have a rule in place which eliminates duplicate content from showing on two consecutive auto-created editions in the past 14 days.
+We have a rule in place which eliminates duplicate content from showing on auto-created editions in the past 14 days.

 There are several reasons why our platform may not be able to fetch the content on the URL and display it: